 We didn’t get a long lunch, it was usually right on a half hour and not worth going off-campus.

 But she drove home to her apartment across town, and we didn’t hear from her for a couple more hours.
 Finally, she called and said, “I came home and forgot I was working today.
 Can I just stay?
 Do I have to come back in?”

 The supervisor said that no, she did not have to come back in.
 (Ever.)

-Mariene – “I had a birthday party to attend…”
+Mariene – “I had a friend’s dog’s birthday party to attend…”

-At work, we are entitled to use the “locator slip”, with this an employee can go out during office hours for a maximum of two hours provided there’s a valid reason.
+At work, we are entitled to use the “locator slip”, where an employee can go out during office hours for a maximum of two hours provided that there’s a valid reason.